nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

 These two issues alone have made me give up on two different frameworks; it was just to cumbersome to bend deserialization to my will.

-While the former section primarily applies to REST/JSON, protocols with statically typed messages (e.g. gRPC or XML/XSD) are easier to implement in a statically typed language.
-One of my worst coding experiences was integrating a (complex) SOAP/XML service in Nodejs; never again.
+While this section primarily applies to REST/JSON, API's with statically typed messages (e.g. gRPC or XML/XSD) are easier to implement in a statically typed language.
+One of my worst coding experiences was integrating a (complex) SOAP/XML service in Nodejs... the horror.

 ## 6. Request validation